SPEAK WITH AN EXPERT

 In this guide, we will discuss the different benefits of threat hunting, how threat hunting reduces risk, and practical guidance for adopting threat hunting methodologies, techniques, and best practices in any organization.

-What is proactive hunting?
+What is proactive threat hunting?

 Proactive threat hunting or proactive hunting is another way to describe threat hunting.
 The idea is that an expert cyber hunt team will act ahead of time to search an enterprise IT environment for signs of infiltration, assuming that a hacker has already breached the perimeter or established access through a vulnerability or misconfiguration.